miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 StackOverflow.
 We could switch Google to academic-mode.
 There is the
 ***verbatim*** search tool still hiding in Google, and more recently the
 ***Web*** option hidden under "...More".
 I mean think about that!
 Google can still perform a Web search, but you have to go looking for it!
 Hahaha.
+And if push comes to shove, you could reach out on Twitter or join the appropriate Discord.
 Point being, actual research became a hodgepodge of nothing great...

 ### The Limitations of 1st Generation AI Search Solutions

-...especially in the landscape changing so quickly by ChatGPT, Bing and Perplexity who are all now pushing the chat interface on us as *Google-disrupting* ***general search***.
-We intuitively feel LLMs should be a game-changer, but all these service's 1-web-search citations powered by Microsoft's Bing API, that get layered in as footnotes are not enough.
+...especially now in the changing landscape brought about so suddenly by ChatGPT, Bing and Perplexity -- who all push the chat interface on us as *Google-disrupting* ***general search***.
+We intuitively feel LLMs should be a game-changer in search, but all these service's 1-web-search citations powered by Microsoft's Bing API, that get layered in as footnotes are not enough.

+And Google's AI Overviews?
+Everything about them is designed to not cut into Google Ads revenue.
+Classic innovators dilemma.
+Nothing about the AI-enhanced search experience lives up to the advancements that our guts tell us should be there.

 We know that it has to... it has to... it has to... go deeper!
 More than 1 search.
 It needs to re-search!